neila/Minerva-ASM-elections/README.md

 > which is...

 ##### Cautionary Note (Roiman, M19, 2019)
 Honestly, I don't know all of the ins and outs of this code.
 It works.
 It worked when we needed it to work.
 But it's one of those "sold as-is" things.
 Schultze is definitely an awesome method.
-But maybe get some CS majors torebuild it.
+But maybe get some CS majors to rebuild it.

 ## Dependencies:
 The code used by the ASM has several dependencies.
 These include `python-vote-core` and `python-graph-master`.
 These cant be found with pip, as far as I could tell, and we definitely should re-work them ASAP.